mr-vicky/DSA/README.md

 # DSA-GFG

-This is my Github repository where are practice and code DSA.
+This is my Github repository, where I practice and code DSA.

 ## Index
 - 00_Introduction